bertmad3400/articleMD/dfirreport/CONTInuing-the-Bazar-Ransomware-Story.md

 ### Impact

 On the fifth day, the threat actors moved to their final actions to encrypt the domain.
 They first pinged systems across the network via an interactive command shell.
+[Iobit unlocker](https://www.iobit.com/en/iobit-unlocker.php) was also dropped during this phase but we did not see it used.
 After pinging systems, the threat actors opened a batch file that was ultimately used to launch the Conti ransomware.

 [![](https://thedfirreport.com/wp-content/uploads/2021/11/f3a3a919075ac160b8b18838ec9cef851eafe21ccb08c306f068ef7b0f6dead3.png)](https://thedfirreport.com/wp-content/uploads/2021/11/f3a3a919075ac160b8b18838ec9cef851eafe21ccb08c306f068ef7b0f6dead3.png)